-Tulips usually bloom mid-April through mid-May, so reference the list below of the best places to see tulips and make a date with your family to stop and smell the flowers soon.
+Tulips usually bloom mid-April through mid-May, so reference this list of the best places to see tulips and make a date with your family to stop and smell the flowers soon.

 Sunken Gardens at Phillips Park in Aurora